nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/cookbook/use-local-ai-models-to-privately-chat-with-microsoft-excel.md

 ## How It Works

 GPT4All parses your attached excel spreadsheet into Markdown, a format understandable to LLMs, and adds the markdown text to the context for your LLM chat.
+You can view the code that converts `.xslx` to Markdown [here](https://github.com/nomic-ai/gpt4all/blob/main/gpt4all-chat/src/xlsxtomd.cpp) in the GPT4All github repo.

 For example, the above spreadsheet titled `Income-Statement.xlsx` would be formatted the following way: